 - The Synfuels Plant supplies carbon dioxide to the world's largest carbon capture and storage project in the world in Saskatchewan, Canada.
-Dakota Gas currently delivers between 2.5 and 3 million metric tons of carbon dioxide per year.
+Dakota Gas currently delivers on average about 2 million metric tons of carbon dioxide per year.

 - The $2.1-billion plant began operating in 1984.
 Using Lurgi gasifiers, the Synfuels Plant gasifies lignite coal to produce valuable gases and liquids.
 Located five miles northwest of Beulah, North Dakota, the Synfuels Plant has been owned and operated by Dakota Gas since 1988.

 - More than $1.3 billion has been invested in the Synfuels Plant since 1988 to achieve environmental compliance, improve efficiency, and diversify the product slate.
 Most recently, about $700 million was invested in a major expansion to produce urea, liquid carbon dioxide, and diesel exhaust fluid.